hpc/pavilion2/docs/tutorials/extracting_results.rst

   means you somehow succeeded in assigning a non-boolean to 'result'.
 Don't do that.

-**TASK**: Add this to the result parsing, and run the test until you see both a 'PASS' and 'FAIL' example.
+**TASK**: Our the example test will randomly print one of several messages.
+Add this result parser to your config, and run the test mulitple times until you see both a 'PASS' and a 'FAIL' result.

 Parsing Multiple Files
 ----------------------